holdenweb/textual_labelset/README.md

 1. Make sorting somewhat easier to configure (at present it uses a slightly bizarre algorithm to sort names correctly).
-2. Make it easy to configure the formats used for the selected and deselected items.
+2. Make it easier to configure the formats used for the selected and deselected items.
+3. Simplify the API.